lucifer1708/Portfolio-website/content/projects/archfire/index.md

 aliases = ["Writing Go Lang Code"]
 +++

-Archfire is an archlinux based custom distribution for my personal use.
-It comes with XFCE desktop environment pre-installed & pre-configured within it.
-It is packed with Calamares installer to make installation of arch linux an easy task.
-It is already compatible with Nvidia graphics based systems because drivers are already has been setted up.
+For my own usage, I created Archfire, a custom distribution based on Archlinux.
+It comes with the pre-installed and pre-configured XFCE desktop environment.
+It provides the Calamares installer, which makes installing Arch Linux simple.
+Due to already installed drivers, it is already compatible with PCs that use Nvidia graphics.
-It comes with my personal dotfiles of Neovim, Ranger, alacritty.
+It includes my unique dotfiles for Neovim, Ranger, and Acritty.

 <a href="https://archfire.sourceforge.net" target="_blank"><button style="
 padding: 13px;